Gay-Lussac’s law

 2. They are point masses with zero volume.

-3. They are very small compared to the space between them, i.e. they are far apart from one another.
+3. They are very small compared to the space between them, i.e., they are far apart from one another.

 4. There is no intermolecular forces of attraction or repulsion between them.

-5. No energy is gained or lost from collisions.
+5. No energy is gained or lost during collisions.

 Gases that are made up of such particles are called ideal gases.
 We can therefore mathematically describe the properties of ideal gases by combining Boyle’s law, Charles’ law and Avogadro’s law as follows: